shhubhxm/fetch-ml-apprentice/analysis.md

 ## Transfer Learning Strategy

 ### Pretrained Model
-We used `distilbert-base-uncased`, a lighter version of BERT ideal for fast experimentation.
+I used `distilbert-base-uncased`, a lighter version of BERT ideal for fast experimentation.
 In a production setting, something like `all-MiniLM-L6-v2` or `roberta-base` could offer better results.

 ### Freezing Strategy
 - **Frozen:** Early transformer layers (which capture syntactic structure and general semantics)